AnthonyCxx/AnthonyCxx/README.md

 All my projects are made available to the public through the BSD 3-Clause License.
 If you have any questions about my projects, please contact me at ecox@highpoint.edu

-I reserve my private email, but am willing to give it out if contacted through my school email first.
+I reserve my private contact information, but am willing to give it out if contacted through my school email first.